 - Admission Deadline

 M.S., Ph.D. in Bioengineering

-I. Applicants should have earned a bachelor’s degree of Science (B. S.) or a Master of Science (M.S.) in engineering or science and at least one of the following:
+I. Bachelor’s degree of Science (B. S.) or a Master of Science (M.S.) in engineering or science and at least two of the following:

 - An undergraduate GPA of at least 3.00 out of 4.00.